suupreme/gatorlator/README.md

 ### Step 1: Download the Extension

-1. Download or clone this repository
+1. Download the Zip file in the Releases
 2. Extract the files to a folder (e.g., `gatorlator-extension`)

 ### Step 2: Create Icon Files (Optional)

 Create three icon files in the extension folder:

 - `icon16.png` (16x16 pixels)
 - `icon48.png` (48x48 pixels)
 - `icon128.png` (128x128 pixels)